SR Kalyanamandapam

 SR Kalyanamandapam: Est. 1975 is a 2021 Indian Telugu-language romantic action film directed by Sridhar Gade and written by Kiran Abbavaram.
 Produced by Elite Entertainments, the film stars Kiran Abbavaram, Priyanka Jawalkar, and Sai Kumar.
 The music is composed by Chaitan Bharadwaj.
 The plot is set in Rajampeta, in the Rayalaseema region of Andhra Pradesh.
-The film is released on 6 August 2021.
+The film is released on 6 August 2021, and was available for streaming on Aha from 28 August.

 Plot

 A young man Kalyan tries to repair his relationship with his father Dharma while falling in love with his classmate Sindhu.
 Along with his relationship with his father, he tries to keep up the promise he made to his mother on taking care of the responsibilities of SR Kalyanamandapam.
 How did he repair his relationship with his father, and succeeded in his love, and bringing SR kalayanamandapam back to light & fame is the rest of the story.